Getting Started

 Access rights

-The transport can be run without Manage rights when using a shared access policy or without the Azure Service Bus Data Owner role if authenticating using Managed Identities.
+By default, the transport requires elevated privileges to manage namespace entities at runtime.
+If using a shared access policy, make sure to include Manage rights or the Azure Service Bus Data Owner role if authenticating using Managed Identities.

 Topology

 Endpoints that do not require backward compatibility with the previous single-topic topology should be using TopicTopology.Default which represents the new default topic-per-event topology.
-For transports requiring compatibility during the migration towards the topic-per-event topology the upgrade guide describes in more details the migration topology.
+For transports requiring compatibility during the migration towards the topic-per-event topology the upgrade guide describes the migration topology in more depth.

 Topic names must adhere to the limits outlined in the Microsoft documentation on topic creation.